warpnet/salt-lint/README.rst

 Configuration File
 ------------------

 Salt-lint supports local configuration via a ``.salt-lint`` configuration file.
-Salt-lint check the working directory for the presence of this file and applies any configuration found there.
+Salt-lint checks the working directory for the presence of this file and applies any configuration found there.
 The configuration file location can also be overridden via the ``-c path/to/file`` CLI flag.

 If a value is provided on both the command line and via a configuration file, the values will be merged (if a list like **exclude_paths**), or the **True** value will be preferred, in the case of something like **quiet**.